patrickmineault/codebook/setup.md

 data
 ```

 A `README.md` should have already been created during the initial sync to Github.
-You can create the `environment.yml` file as follows:
+You can either create an `environment.yml` file manually or export an exhaustive list of the packages you are currently using:

 ```console
 $ conda env export > environment.yml